- Published 20 Mar 2024

 An ultrasonic anemometer doesn’t have any moving parts and uses sensors to detect even small changes in the wind.
 They typically feature four sensors arranged in a square.

-Calculate the average wind speed by adding up the recorded numbers and then divide that number by four.
-This will calculate the average number of rotations per minute.
+- Calculate Average: Add up the four recorded numbers and divide the sum by four to determine the average number of rotations per minute.
+This average represents the wind speed.

 How accurate is an anemometer?